Syntomodrillia carolinae

 Syntomodrillia carolinae is a species of sea snail, a marine gastropod mollusk in the family Drilliidae.

+It is closely related to Syntomadrillia woodringi, differing in that it has slenderer nuclear whorls and fewer, stouter spiral cords on the columella.

 Description

 The length of the shell varies between 6 mm and 10 mm.
+The shell is white with a pinkish tint, and is elongate comic in shape.

 Distribution

-This marine species occurs in the Caribbean Sea, of the Antilles (Guadeloupe) and Southern Brasil at depths between 219 m and 293 m.
+This marine species occurs in the Caribbean Sea, of the Antilles (Guadeloupe) and Southern Brazil at depths between 219 m and 293 m.